International Applicant FAQs

-- Three letters of recommendation (submitted by your recommenders dierectly from links you provide from the online application)
+- Three letters of recommendation (submitted by your recommenders directly from links you provide from the online application)

 - Academic writing sample (usually a five to ten page paper) in English

-**Please Note: If you are unable to submit your application online, then your entire admissions packet except transcripts needs to be sent directly to EALC.**
+**Please Note: If you are unable to submit your application online, then your entire admissions packet, with the exception of transcripts, must be sent directly to EALC.**

 - Should I send my application materials directly to East Asian Languages and Cultures?

-Your transcripts and financial documentation must be submitted directly to the Office of International Services which can be contacted from your iStart account or firstname.lastname@example.org.
+Your transcripts and financial documentation must be submitted directly to the Office of International Services, which you may contact from your iStart account or firstname.lastname@example.org.

-- Yes, excpept transcripts and financial documentation.
+- Yes, with the exception of transcripts and financial documentation.
 Please submit your application materials to: